Paškal Buconjić: Bishop of Mostar-Duvno

-After the Austrian-Hungarian occupation of Bosnia and Herzegovina in 1878, and the signing of the Convention between Austria-Hungary and the Holy See on 8 June 1881, the ground for episcopal nominations was established.
-According to the Convention, the emperor had an exclusive right to appoint bishops in the territories.
+After the Austrian-Hungarian occupation of Bosnia and Herzegovina in 1878 and the signing of the Convention between Austria-Hungary and the Holy See on 8 June 1881, the ground for episcopal nominations was established.
+According to the Convention, the emperor had the right to appoint bishops in the territories.
 From 5 July 1881, Pope Leo XIII with the apostolic bull Ex hac augusta restored the regular Church hierarchy in Bosnia and Herzegovina.
 The pope established the Archdiocese of Vrhbosna with a seat in Sarajevo and subordinated to it the newly established Diocese of Banja Luka, the already existing Diocese of Trebinje-Mrkan—which was under the apostolic administration of the Bishop of Dubrovnik—and the Diocese of Mostar-Duvno, to which he added the title of Bishop of Duvno.
 The Diocese of Mostar-Duvno included the territory of the Apostolic Vicariate of Herzegovina, which was abolished.

-Due to his previous pro-Austrian stance, Minister of Finances Josip Szlávy nominated Buconjić for the post of Bishop of Mostar-Duvno to the emperor, who agreed and appointed Buconjić the new residential bishop on 9 October 1881.
+Due to his previous pro-Austrian stance, the Minister of Finance Josip Szlávy nominated Buconjić for the post of Bishop of Mostar-Duvno to the emperor, who agreed and appointed Buconjić the new residential bishop on 9 October 1881.
 The emperor's appointment was sent to Rome for official confirmation and Pope Leo XIII confirmed the appointment on 18 November 1881, absolving Buconjić of the title of Bishop of Magydus.
 Buconjić was enthroned on 30 April 1882.

-As a bishop, Buconjić favored the Franciscan Custody more than his diocese.
+As a bishop, Buconjić favoured the Franciscan Custody more than his diocese.
 Rather than opening seminaries for the education of the diocesan clergy, Buconjić helped found two Franciscan seminaries; one as a gymnasium in Travnik that opened in 1882 and the other in Sarajevo as a theology seminary that opened in 1893.
 Only five diocesan priests were ordained during Buconjić's episcopate, compared with the ordination of over 70 Franciscans.

 Buconjić gave away some of the diocesan property to the Custody.
 Buconjić agreed to make the diocesan cathedral a Franciscan friary church while the new cathedral church was to be built with help from the imperial government.
 Buconjić informed the Propaganda about this on 14 May 1885.
-He approved the construction of the Franciscan friary near the redesignated cathedral on 30 April 1886.
+He approved the construction of the Franciscan friary near the redesignated cathedral on April 30, 1886.
 Buconjić consecrated the cornerstone of the Franciscan friary, which was built on the site of a former parochial residence on 19 March 1889.
 Buconjić bought land for a new cathedral church in the Rondo quarter of Mostar.
 The land for the new cathedral was later put under a lien in benefit of the Franciscan Custody of Herzegovina due to debt; at that time, Buconjić was bedridden.
-The cathedral was never built, and the lend was later confiscated by the Yugoslav communist authorities, who constructed House of Culture on its place.
+The cathedral was never built, and the land was later confiscated by the Yugoslav communist authorities, who constructed House of Culture on its place.